sspilchin/nginx-modsecurity/README.md

 **Nginx version 1.18 with WAF (Web Application Firewall)**

--  ModSecurity version 2.9.3
+-  ModSecurity Version 2.9.3
--  OWASP CRS ( ModSecurity Core Rule Set)
+-  OWASP CRS ( ModSecurity Core Rule Set) Version 3

 The Nginx module is contained within the Apache archive package.
 Usually you must first compile ModSecurity with the --enable-standalone-module flag and then compile the Nginx code to use it.